Top 5 Willpower Techniques That Create Action

 - As a tracking system.
 The mere act of tracking a variable improves its outcome.2 This works on both the conscious and subconscious levels.

 I had no backbone.
 I had no willpower.

 Have you ever told yourself – ‘I’ll do it later’.
 I’ll eat healthier next time, an exercise in a few hours, finish up my work tomorrow, and make that phone call next week.
 Some people call that procrastination.

 I call it optimism, the blind man’s gamble.
 It isn’t just that we’re putting if off.
 We’re assuming that next time we’re actually going to do it.
 That we aren’t going to put it off again.
 We put it off so many times that the only time we actually get it done is when we’re approaching a deadline.

 For many of our goals, that deadline is death.

 I was always aware of how much I procrastinate.
 But having a goal tracking board and seeing marks of failure day after day, row after row, I realized I truly had no willpower or backbone.

 At this point, some people may be wondering what I’m talking about.
-I did exceptional well in college, in my job afterwards, and in life in general (e.g. I had launched a startup at the age of 19, taught myself to code, etc…).
+I did exceptionally well in college, in my job afterward, and in life in general (e.g. I had launched a startup at the age of 19, taught myself to code, etc…).